JaimeRamos99/JaimeRamos99/README.md

 - 🔭 I’m currently building a social network for university students
-- 🌱 I’m currently learning Data Science, DevOps, software architecture and how to build graph oriented databases
+- 🌱 I’m currently learning Data Science, backend engineering and software architecture.
 - 👯 I’m looking to collaborate on Machine Learning and environmental projects
 - 💬 Ask me about algorithms.
 - 📫 How to reach me: +57 3004071328